MCL Tear Eureka, MO

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Eureka, MO frequently sustain direct impacts to the outer knee, resulting in the inner knee being overstretched or torn.
+• Contact Sports: Football, soccer, and hockey players in Eureka, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.

-• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
-Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.

 Symptoms of an MCL Tear